Alexandr Wang

-Alexandr Wang (汪滔 (Wāng Tāo); born January 1997) is an American entrepreneur who has been Meta's chief AI officer since 2025, leading the Meta Superintelligence Labs.
+Alexandr Wang (汪滔 (Wāng Tāo); born January 1997) is an American entrepreneur.
+He has been the chief AI officer of Meta Platforms since 2025 and leads its Superintelligence Labs.
 He is the co-founder and former CEO of Scale AI, an artificial intelligence company that provides data labeling and large language model evaluation services to develop AI applications.
-In 2021, he became the world's youngest self-made billionaire at age 24.
+In 2021, Wang became the world's youngest "self-made billionaire" at age 24.
 Forbes estimated his net worth at $3.6 billion as of April 2025.

 Early life and education

-Wang was born in Los Alamos, New Mexico, in January 1997.
-He is the son of Chinese immigrants who worked as physicists at the Los Alamos National Laboratory in New Mexico.
-Wang was passionate about math and computer programming since childhood.
+Alexandr Wang was born in Los Alamos, New Mexico in January 1997 to Chinese immigrants who worked as physicists at the Los Alamos National Laboratory in New Mexico.
+Wang grew passionate about math and computer programming at a young age.
 He qualified for the Math Olympiad Program in 2013, the US Physics Team in 2014, and was a USACO finalist in 2012 and 2013.
-He was educated at Los Alamos High School after which he moved to Silicon Valley to become a software engineer at Addepar, a wealth management company.
+He studied at Los Alamos High School, before moving to Silicon Valley to become a software engineer at Addepar, a wealth management company.

 During his teens, Wang worked for Quora as a software programmer.
-He briefly attended the Massachusetts Institute of Technology (MIT) and had a stint as an algorithm developer at the high-frequency trading firm Hudson River Trading, but dropped out of MIT to co-found Scale AI in 2016.
+He briefly attended the Massachusetts Institute of Technology (MIT) and had an internship at the high-frequency trading firm Hudson River Trading, but dropped out of MIT to co-found Scale AI in 2016.